ionelmc/django-easyfilters/README.rst

 Done so far
 ===========

-* Support for ForeignKey - RelatedFilter
+* Support for ForeignKey - ForeignKeyFilter
 * Support for anything with 'choices' defined - ChoicesFilter
+* Support for ManyToMany - ManyToManyFilter
 * Fallback support for CharField, IntegerField, everything else - ValuesFilter
 * Options: